-A wedding indoors or outdoors at a place of worship can have the couple, celebrant and a photographer, then ten others (witnesses are included in the 10 guests) - making a total of 14 people allowed.
-Infants under 12 months of age are not included in this cap.
+A wedding indoors or outdoors at a place of worship can have up to a cap of 150 people.
+This cap includes the couple but not the celebrant or photographer/s.
+Infants under 12 months of age are also not included in this cap.
+Group arrangements within the cap are no longer required.
 If a wedding is held at a private residence, private gathering restrictions apply.

-- CONTACT DETAILS are required for all attendees- and must include: First Name + Contact Number + date and time at which the person attended the place of worship; - Physical distancing and capacity limits must be maintained at all times: - Hygiene precautions must be maintained throughout; - The couple getting married do not need to wear a face mask during the process of getting married.
-Photos taken during the ceremony can be mask free.
-When taking photos, the couple and the photographer should stay 1.5m away from others. - Doors must remain closed to prevent public access; - No lingering outside the church following the wedding;
+- CONTACT DETAILS are required for all attendees- and must include: First Name + Contact Number + date and time at which the person attended the place of worship; - Physical distancing and capacity limits must be maintained at all times: - Hygiene precautions must be maintained throughout; - All participants must wear a face covering when indoors at all times, unless under 12 years of age or have a lawful reason not to.
+Even with a face covering, participants should keep at least 1.5 metres distance between themselves and others (unless they are people that live with each other).
+A face covering must be worn outdoors if a distance of 1.5 metres cannot be maintained from other people.
+People must carry a covering at all times. - The couple getting married do not need to wear a face covering during the process of getting married.
+Photos taken during the ceremony can be face covering free.
+When taking photos, the couple and the photographer should stay 1.5m away from others. - A photographer is not counted as a guest under the wedding gathering limits.
+There is no limit on the number of photographers or videographers for each wedding.
+When taking photos, a photographer should always stay 1.5 metres away from others. - Doors must remain closed to prevent public access; - No lingering outside the church following the wedding;